sathiyamoorthy/sathiyamoorthy.github.io/about.md

 On this blog, I would like to publish my experience with code snipet in software development practices as well as more intersting topics around my favourite works & tools.
 I love clean design and building applications & providing services that are both functional and beautiful.
 To see examples of my work, please visit my [portfolio](https://github.com/sathiyamoorthy?tab=repositories).

-I live in Bangalore, India, love to play keyboard, cricket and hanging out with my friends and family.
+I live in Bangalore, India, love to play keyboard, cricket, table tennis and hanging out with friends and family.

 You can find me on: